Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 138:
 - By AlexisDrawz.
-- In Collab W. JustHyperCL!
+- In Collab W. AsRenCL!
 (Thank you so much brother).

 cube 139:
 - By aGold.